souaaz/GettingAndCleaningDataProject/CodeBook.md

----
-title: "Code Book - Course Project"
+#Code Book - Course Project
----

 This is a code book that describes the variables, data, and transformations performed to clean up the data.